karunmehta-aigp/ai-pm-delivery-toolkit/project-1-ai-delivery/README.md

 This playbook defines what must be managed across an AI program.

-The companion **Project 2 - AI PM Prompts** provides governed prompts for producing and reviewing delivery artifacts such as:
+The companion [**Project 2 – AI PM Prompts**](../project-2-ai-prompts/) provides governed prompts for producing and reviewing delivery artifacts such as:

 - intake assessments;
 - charters and RACI models;